Learn how Components work in Craftybase.

 If the automanufacture checkbox remains as selected and the manufacture is saved, the quantity of the component required will automatically be manufactured and will be assigned to the manufacture as the Lot Number.

-This feature is available on STUDIO and above plans.
+This feature is available on INDIE and above plans.

 It is possible to create a component directly from a product using the Componentize feature.
 This is useful if you need to restructure your existing products so that they can be used in product bundles.